 But it simply wouldn’t do for a journalist to report that a whole lot of noisy and unrelated events occupied the attention of the markets today, most of which will be forgotten tomorrow and none of which will be relevant to anyone with an investment horizon measured in years.

-And even if the explanation for today’s market moves was correct, this wouldn’t tell you anything about will happen tomorrow or how the market will react.
+And even if the explanation for today’s market moves was correct, this wouldn’t tell you anything about what will happen tomorrow or how the market will react.
 Investing this way, via stories, requires you to both anticipate tomorrow’s news and tomorrow’s price response.
 We’ve explained previously in our series Investing Fundamentals why that’s impossible.

 The narrative fallacy